saptak/envddext/docs/demoguide.md

 * **Centralized Management**: All routing rules, security policies, and monitoring in one place
 * **Service Protection**: Backend services are hidden from direct access
 * **Traffic Control**: Advanced routing, load balancing, and traffic splitting capabilities
-* **Security**: Authentication, authorization, and rate limiting at the gateway level
+* **Security**: Authentication, authorization, rate limiting, and advanced policies at the gateway level

 ### What is Envoy Gateway?